fyfirman/eko-docs/src/content/docs/getting-started/quickstart.md

   });

-  // Generate a workflow from natural language description
+  // Generate a workflow from natural language description const workflow = await eko.generateWorkflow(
-  // Eko will automatically convert this into a sequence of tool calls const workflow = await eko.generateWorkflow(
     "List the contents of the current directory and save them to a file called contents.txt" );